Skip to content

 • Adjusted actual income is gross income minus preexisting child support obligations and alimony paid.

-• Maryland provides separate guidelines for sole physical custody (primary custody), shared physical custody (each parent has 35% or more overnights), and split custody.
+• Maryland provides separate guidelines for sole physical custody (primary custody), shared physical custody (each parent has 25% or more overnights, changed from 35% effective Oct 2020 via HB 269), and split custody.

 • The court may deviate from guidelines for extraordinary medical expenses, independent income of the child, or other factors making the guidelines unjust.